Tyler Motte: Professional

 On February 26, 2018, Motte and Jussi Jokinen were traded to the Vancouver Canucks in exchange for Thomas Vanek.
 On March 13, 2019, Motte scored two goals in a span of 11 seconds during a game versus the New York Rangers, helping Vancouver win 4–1.
 Playing in his first full season in the NHL in 2018–19, Motte set career highs in goals (9), assists (7), and points (16), playing on Vancouver's fourth line.
 On July 2, 2019, Motte re-signed with Vancouver to a one-year, $975,000 contract.
 During the 2020 Stanley Cup playoffs, his first time playing in the NHL postseason, Motte scored twice in Game 5 of Vancouver's first-round series versus the St. Louis Blues, helping Vancouver win 4–3 to take a 3–2 series lead.
 Motte again scored two goals in the following game, which Vancouver won 6–3 to win the series in six games.
 Vancouver lost in the following round to the Vegas Golden Knights in seven games.
 On October 9, 2020, Motte was re-signed by Vancouver to a two-year, $2.45 million contract.

 On March 21, 2022, Motte was traded to the New York Rangers at the trade deadline in exchange for a fourth-round draft pick in the 2023 NHL Entry Draft.
 He had 15 points in 49 games with the Canucks that season, playing on Vancouver's penalty kill unit.
 He did not score a point with the Rangers in nine games, but registered two goals in 15 playoff games before the Rangers were knocked out by the Tampa Bay Lightning in the Eastern Conference Final.

 An unrestricted free agent following the end of the season, on September 14, 2022, Motte signed a one-year contract with the Ottawa Senators.
 On February 19, 2023, Motte was traded back to the New York Rangers in exchange for Julien Gauthier and a conditional seventh-round draft pick in the 2023 NHL Entry Draft.
+On March 2, Motte was injured by a hit from former teammate Austin Watson during a 5–3 loss to the Senators.
+He missed two games, returning to the Rangers on March 11 against the Buffalo Sabres.
+On April 6, Motte marked his first regular season multi-goal game in a 6–3 victory over the Tampa Bay Lightning.
+He had previously scored twice in a game only in the playoffs.

+On September 9, 2023, Motte signed a one-year contract with the Tampa Bay Lightning.
+During the 2023–24 season he recorded six goals and three assists in 69 games.

+On July 2, 2024, Motte signed a one-year, $800,000 contract with the Detroit Red Wings.